Signal (IPC)

 Signals are standardized messages sent to a running program to trigger specific behavior, such as quitting or error handling.
 They are a limited form of inter-process communication (IPC), typically used in Unix, Unix-like, and other POSIX-compliant operating systems.

 A signal is an asynchronous notification sent to a process or to a specific thread within the same process to notify it of an event.
 Common uses of signals are to interrupt, suspend, terminate or kill a process.
 Signals originated in 1970s Bell Labs Unix and were later specified in the POSIX standard.

-When a signal is sent, the operating system interrupts the target process' normal flow of execution to deliver the signal.
+When a signal is sent, the operating system interrupts the target process's normal flow of execution to deliver the signal.
 Execution can be interrupted during any non-atomic instruction.
 If the process has previously registered a signal handler, that routine is executed.
 Otherwise, the default signal handler is executed.

-Embedded programs may find signals useful for inter-process communications, as signals are notable for their Algorithmic efficiency.
+Embedded programs may find signals useful for inter-process communications, as signals are notable for their algorithmic efficiency.